 You can meet up with up to nine friends or family members (who you don't live with) outside.
 You no longer have to be from a maximum of two households, however, all ten people must be within 25km of their homes or workplaces.
 You can drive to this destination.
 Alternatively, if you live in a household of bigger than ten, your entire household can hang out outdoors, but you may not meet up with other households.

 Do we have to be exercising when together?

 You can exercise with these people if you wish, but you don't have to be exercising.
 You can now socialise.

 Can we play tennis or go golfing?

-From October 19, outdoor sport settings can reopen including tennis courts, golf courses, bocce and the like, if you don't need to enter facilities to use them (ie you don't need to use a change room or toilet to engage in this sport).
+Outdoor sport settings can reopen including tennis courts, golf courses, bocce and the like, if you don't need to enter facilities to use them (ie you don't need to use a change room or toilet to engage in this sport).

 What does 'socialising' mean?

 Socialising could be sitting on a park bench, having a lazy kick with a footy, reading a book or having a picnic.
 If you don’t live with your companions, physical distancing measures should be maintained.

 Yes, absolutely.
 You must wear a mask or face covering, and a face shield is not sufficient.

 So picnics are really back?
 How do I eat with a mask on?